 While these herbs all show benefits for osteoarthritis, herbalists generally don’t use herbs individually.
 Herbalists generally combine herbal medicines into a formula.
 The synergy between two or more herbs in a blend means the combination can enhance the overall action.
 So, herbal formulas made by trained herbalists may be more effective.
 For instance, osteoarthritis was significantly improved by personalised herbal treatment following a consultation.

 Other complementary therapies also help to relieve osteoarthritis.
 Spinal manipulation therapies such as osteopathy and chiropractic are helpful.
 And acupuncture, which is the most commonly used alternative therapy for osteoarthritis.

-Scientific trials support the pain relief provided by acupuncture.
-The relief persisted at between 50 and 90% improvement at 12 months after the course of treatment.
-Pain relief from acupuncture was superior to that of physiotherapy.
+Scientific trials support the use of acupuncture for pain relief.
+The benefits of a course of acupuncture for osteoarthritis provided between 50 and 90% improvement, 12 months after the treatment.
+Pain relief from acupuncture was better than physiotherapy.
 Acupuncture also promotes repair of cartilage and improves joint function.
 It is also safe to use alongside medicines from the doctor or herbal remedies.